 We can break this down into three simple steps, the first being contacting a qualified realtor or real estate team that does short sales.
-At the Kelly Cook Real Estate Group, we’ve done close to 400 short sales over the past five years and are still doing a lot of short sales.
+At the Cook & Associates Real Estate Advisors, we’ve done close to 400 short sales over the past five years and are still doing a lot of short sales.
 Right now we have over 60 properties that we are short selling for clients.
 Contact an agent that has experience with all different types of banks and take their guidance.
 The second step is to set up a free consultation either in person or over the phone where the short sale agent can lay out for you what will happen during the rest of the short sale process.
 Step three is to have the short sale agent meet you at your property, take some pictures and get familiar with it so that we can market it to investors or other buyers.

 It’s a very simple process and the nice thing about a short sale is that you don’t have to have it in tip-top condition because it is sold as is.
 If there are repairs that need to be made to the property, that will be reflected in the bank approved price.
 That’s our job to make sure we get the price approved for you based upon the condition of your property so that you don’t have to go out of your way and spend your money to get it into the best condition.